MichaelLarocca/blog-michael-jude-larocca/posts/2022/01-22/TechTalks.md

 Chris elaborates on the question by explaining that his moment was when he first got his Nintendo.
 His experience with Nintendo left him with a thirst for learning how it all worked; the programing aspect and the mechanical aspect.

+(WRITE ARTICLE SECTION)
+Francesco'S ANSWER...

 ---

+***Francesco cites [Maximilian Schwarzmüller](https://www.udemy.com/user/maximilian-schwarzmuller/) as an influence, particularly the fact that Maximilian's accent improved as he taught more and more courses.***

+---

+(WRITE ARTICLE SECTION - TS-22:00)

 ---